gabeoh/CarND-P10-ModelPredictiveControl/writeup_report.md

 acceleration values.
 Thus, the larger multiplication factors are applied to the angular components.

-Lastly, through the experiments, it was discovered that the model has a strong tendency to optimize the cost by maneuvering the steering wheel rather than the acceleration.
+Lastly, based on the experiments, it was discovered that the model has a strong tendency to optimize the cost by maneuvering the steering angle rather than the acceleration.
 This caused the vehicle to move in a wobbly manner.
-In real life, it is more common (and safef) to reduce the speed than to perform crazy steering maneuver in order to track sharp turns.
+In real life, it is more common (and safer) to reduce the speed than to perform crazy steering maneuver in order to track sharp turns.
 In order to achieve this, heavy penalties on the steering angle magnitude and its differentials, large reductions on the acceleration contributions,